 How did the first telephone change lives?

 Phones have made it easier for companies to communicate with each other.
 It shortened the time needed to send messages to each other.
-See the article : How to use landline phone.
+To see also : How to use telephones.
 With the growth of the telephone network, the area that the company was able to reach also expanded.

 When was the first telephone invented?
 During this time, 1876–1877, a new invention called the telephone appeared.
 It is not easy to determine who the inventor was.
 On February 14, 1876, both Alexander Graham Bell and Elisha Gray filed independent patent applications for telephones with the Washington Patent Office.